Ananta-Ranganathan/tl/README.md

 For FastAPI documentation, run the application and visit `http://127.0.0.1:8000/docs` or `/redoc`.

 ## TODO
-- Make a docker image for the server
 - Maybe figure out a better way to do the chunking to improve translation accuracy?
 Maybe clean the audio if I have the headroom?
 - See if whisper can do a good enough job with fewer resources